Zoramite/photography.randymerrill.com/contents/articles/vandenberg-ball-2012/index.md

 preview: 386
 onPage: 1

-In celebration of the 65th anniversary of the US Air Force, the Vandenberg Air Force Base hosted an anniversary ball on the 5th of October at the Pacific Coast Club.
+In celebration of the 65th anniversary of the US Air Force, Vandenberg Air Force Base hosted an anniversary ball on the 5th of October at the Pacific Coast Club.

 <span class="more"></span>